brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ##### Danielle

-I started my research master's this January, and my thesis project will involve the automatic classification of biosignals, among other things.
+I started my research master's this January, and my thesis project will involve the automatic classification of biosignals among other things.
 My background is in cognitive science, and while I've learned about the basics of machine learning, I never got the chance to work on a larger, practical project.

-The BrainHack School was a great opportunity for me to work with open data before getting to collect my own.

 ##### Achraf

 I am currently studying Biomedical Engineering at Polytechnique Montréal (M.Eng) and am enrolled in the Brain Hack School 2020 adventure for growing my technical skills as well as networking.
 I have been modestly introduced to NeuroImaging before enrolling in the biomedical engineering path and would like to broaden my knowledge of the field and sharpen my skills in it.

-My goal through the Brain Hack School 2020 was to learn as much as I can about modern ways of doing NeuroImaging, to improve my python skills through a hands-on multi-disciplinary project, and to exchange information and expertise with the other participants.

-The project idea is from Danielle with whom I was collaborating.

 #### About the project